-Other versions: Also made with a green lampshade.
+Other versions: The Arteluce Fritz desk lamp exists with a green lampshade.

-This lamp is a first edition; patent pending is written on the bottom.
+This lamp is a first edition; patent pending is pressed on the bottom.

 Santiago Miranda was born in Écija near Seville in Spain in 1947.
 Miranda left to Italy in 1971 and he designed and wrote “Air Mail Transatlantic Pictures”, stories and images for an interactive park for lonely people, as well as working as a consultant to Olivetti.
 He was member of the Scientific Committee of the Istituto Europeo di Design (European Institute of Design – art academy) in Madrid and of the Scientific Committee of the University Pablo de Olavide in Seville, both in Spain.
 He is active in teaching and research.

 Gino Sarfatti was born in Venice, Italy, 16th September 1912 and studied aero naval engineering at the University of Genoa.
 He founded his company Arteluce in February 1939 and sold it to FLOS in late 1973.
 Sarfatti retired and decided to live in his house in Griante on Lake Como.

 Gino Sarfatti designed nearly 700 lamps for his company and was awarded numerous times for his designs, including the ‘Compasso d’Oro‘ in 1954.
 His first designs were created before he found his firm, between 1937 and 1939.
 Sarfatti passed away, 6 March 1985 in Gravedona, Como, Italy.